dergigi/dergigi.github.io/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 to print [encryption algorithms on t-shirts], design flags to distribute cryptographic keys, and [sing songs] containing illegal information.

-[Free Speech Flag] by John Marcotte.
+{% include image.html name="free-speech-flag.png" caption="Free Speech Flag by John Marcotte." %}

 Due to the nature of information discussed above, outlawing *any* information leads to absurd consequences.
 Since information can be